 The following poets in the U.S. have emerged out of a broad range of Eastern and Western influences.
-Many are first- to fourth-generation Asian American poets whose heritages (part or whole) originate from South or East Asia.
+Many are first- to fourth-generation Asian American poets whose heritages (part or whole) originate from South or East or West Asia.
 Some were born in the U.S., and others are expatriates or poets-in-exile.
 They all help to broaden our understanding of contemporary poetry in the U.S.

 This collection is intended to introduce new readers to Asian American poets and to help those who are interested in learning more about these poets and their poetry.
 It is an ongoing project to make visible the vastness and variety of U.S. literary culture and to expand our notions of human experience in our time.

 Please contact us if you wish to make suggestions for additions to this sampler.

 The editors would like to thank Monica Youn, Raza Ali Hasan, and Ravi Shankar for their help in compiling this selection, and to those readers who write in to help us improve this feature.
 (Last updated December 2015.)

 A look at the landays written by Afghanistan women